Alexa Loo: Snowboarding career

 Loo served as the athlete representative to the International Ski Federation (FIS) and for many years sat on the board of directors of AthletesCAN - the association of Canada's national team athletes.

 Politics

 Loo ran for Richmond City Council for the first time in the 2011 municipal election; she finished in 11th place and was not elected.
 She ran again in the 2014 municipal election as an independent candidate, this time winning a council seat by finishing eighth overall.
 She was re-elected for a second term in 2018.

 In September 2020, Loo became the British Columbia Liberal Party candidate for the riding of Richmond South Centre, in a bid to replace retiring member of the Legislative Assembly Linda Reid.
 In the October 24, 2020 provincial election, she lost to New Democratic Party candidate Henry Yao by a margin of 179 votes.

 She was re-elected to Richmond City Council for a third term in 2022, this time running as a candidate for ONE Richmond.

+In February 2026, Loo announced that she would run for mayor in that year's municipal election.